 Scope of Application

-This guideline is intended for physicians working in emergency departments.
+This guideline is intended for physicians working in hospital-based emergency departments.

 This guideline is intended for stable patients (with normal blood pressure and pulse rate) in the first trimester of pregnancy who have abdominal pain or vaginal bleeding, without a previously confirmed intrauterine pregnancy.

 This guideline is not intended to address the care of patients who are clinically unstable, have had abdominal trauma, or are at higher risk for heterotopic pregnancy such as those who are undergoing fertility treatments.